logansayan/tunestack-website/README.md

 # Tunestack

-## Huge fan of music so made a page, named it Tunestack... a onepager inspired by spotify.
+## Huge fan of music so made a page, named it Tunestack... a onepager inspired by Spotify.

 ### Used pure HTML, CSS and Bootstrap...